Tokyo Travel Guide

 -Visit the Meiji Jingu shrine and enjoy the museums and lush gardens.

 -Stroll around the Tokyo Imperial Palace, the heart of the city.

 Tourists keen to take excursions out of the city will find many worthwhile attractions just beyond Tokyo, including the historic city of Kamakura, with its numerous ancient temples and shrines, and the famous Mount Fuji, which is a delight for hikers.
 Yokohama, Japan's second largest city, is also just a quick train ride away.

-International flights land at either Tokyo International Airport, situated 8.7 miles (14km) south of Tokyo, or Tokyo Narita International Airport, located 40 miles (66km) northeast of Tokyo.
+International flights land at either Tokyo International Airport, situated less than nine miles (14km) south of Tokyo, or Tokyo Narita International Airport, located 40 miles (66km) northeast of Tokyo.
 Both airports are easily accessible through the city's impressive public transport network.
 Get more information on Airports in Tokyo.

 Did you know?